 Just an hour and a half south of Auckland, Hamilton Zoo is another great place for the kids.

-This zoo has had its ups and downs in the past 50 years it’s been operational, but under the Hamilton City Council, it has become a place of important animal conservation.
+This zoo has had its ups and downs in the past 50 years it has been operational, but under the Hamilton City Council, it has become a place of significant animal conservation.

 At only 25 hectares, it still packs a punch with mammals, reptiles and aviaries to walk through to see the bird life.